CURRENT & FUTURE STUDENTS

 • The required LEP-Benchmark Courses for Biological Sciences

-• Upper level coursework required for the student’s specific BSCI Specialization
+• Upper level coursework required for the student’s specific BSCI specialization

 • & coursework for other enrolled programs—such as a second major, a minor, or living learning community